-Lisbon’s climate is Mediterranean which causes the Portuguese capital to get really hot during summers.
+Lisbon’s climate is Mediterranean which causes the Portuguese capital to get hot during summers.
 Also, Lisbon has a long ocean coast which causes the climate to get extra mild and summers to last longer.
 During summer months, air temperature in Lisbon ranges between 32-37 C degrees.
 These months are also the most popular time of the year for tourists.
 Many tourists from around the globe flock into Lisbon to enjoy the festivals and good weather.
 However, these reasons are exactly the ones for some people to enjoy Lisbon more in winter, because after the crowd and craze of summer fade away, the city gets quieter, calmer, more peaceful and more melancholic.

-The Fact that It is Off-Season
+The fact that It is Off-Season

-Winter is regarded as the off-season of Lisbon tourism calendar.
+Winter is regarded as the off-season of the Lisbon tourism calendar.
 This is precisely why, in some sense, the enchanting capital of Portugal is much more enjoyable during winter.
 The city is stripped free of its crowds of tourists, the prices are cheaper, the streets are calmer and quieter.

 The fact that winter is the off-season of Lisbon makes the city much more peaceful during that period.
-Lisbon, lately, became one of the most popular tourist destinations in the world, and that is why, the city tends to get over-crowded during high season.
+Lisbon, lately, became one of the most popular tourist destinations in the world, and that is why the city tends to get overcrowded during high season.
 Usually, it is not a big problem.
 However, if you do not want to wait in lines to access to main attractions and enjoy the streets, keeping them all to yourself, winter is the time to visit the beautiful Portuguese capital.

 Main Sights are Still There, and Only for You

 During winter, Lisbon’s quietness grants many advantages to its lucky visitors.
 All the main attractions of the city are still there in winter with all their grandeur and they do not suffer from all the crowd of the summer.
-Long queues in front of the best destinations, crowds in museums that force one to leave the gallery without enjoying it fully, and strange hum of people that accompany visitors during their walks are gone.
+Long queues in front of the best destinations, crowds in museums that force one to leave the gallery without enjoying it fully, and the strange hum of people that accompany visitors during their walks are gone.
 The city in winter is only for its privileged visitors.
 Enjoying Lisbon in winter feels like the city is there just for you, and not for the millions.